pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 At first, the message-agnostic state of the link layer may seem a little weird.
 L2 is not without error-checking and recovery code, but it functions efficiently because it isn't concerned with the data or the message containing the data.
 That fact can be surprising, since L3 packets are called "datagrams".

-A datagram is just a basic network transfer unit.
-It's the indivisible unit for a given layer.
+A datagram is just a basic network transfer unit -- the indivisible unit for a given layer.
 If we're talking about the data-link layer (aka the "link" layer), it's an IEEE 802.xx frame.
 At the network layer, it's a data packet.
 For the transport layer, it would be called a segment.
 Indivisible units in the physical layer are called chips, which are spread-spectrum pulses in the CDMA, noise-utilising transmission system that operates at that layer.

 Since datagram isn't carefully used by everyone (think of User Datagram Protocol), we'll agree to call these indivisible layer units PDUs (protocol data units).
 This avoids conflation with other uses and reminds you that it's the atomic unit at the current network layer.
-At the link layer, it's a frame.
+Just remember that, at the link layer (L2), it's a frame.

 <a href="#heading--about-frames"><h4 id="heading--about-frames">About MAC frames</h4></a>